 …then stood up and walked out of the room, went upstairs to Mom and Dad’s room, got a pin out of Mom’s sewing kit, went back downstairs, returned to my seat at the table, and dropped the pin on the floor.
 Just as I suspected - you could hear it.

 Soon the sounds of my cacophonous feeding frenzy reverberated throughout the room.
 With my utensils a-clinking and my crockery a-clanking, I chomped and champed, gnawed and gnashed, crunched and munched with blissful abandon, shoveling mouthful after delicious mouthful of breakfasty goodness into my churning jaws.
 All that deliciousity had to be washed down, of course, so in between mouthfuls I slurped coffee, guzzled water, and quaffed OJ with unbridled gusto, accentuating the glug-glug-glug sound of the liquids flowing down my throat, and capping it all off with a satisfied “ahhhhhh.”
 Had to have fruit too.
 Ah!
 A banana.
 Perfect.
-I slowly unpeeled it, removed the strings, took a hearty bite, and started chewing with exaggerated smacking noises, squishing and squashing the fruit into a gooey mush.
+I slowly unpeeled it, removed the strings, took a hearty bite, and chewed with exaggerated smacking noises, squishing and squashing the fruit into a gooey mush.
 No doubt I was the recipient of twelve disapproving stares, but I wouldn’t let that deter me from my joyous feast.
 Fuck ‘em.
 Behold a gluttonous man!

 Finally, Dad spoke up.